Running on a SLURM cluster (experimental)#

 Most HPC clusters support a scheduler called SLURM ( Simple Linux Utility for Resource Management).
-The OpenQuake engine is able to interface with SLURM to make use of all the resources of the cluster.
+The OpenQuake engine is able to transparently interface with SLURM, thus making it possible to run a single calculation over multiple nodes of the cluster.

 Running OpenQuake calculations with SLURM#